leon/cordova-plugin-remotecommand/README.md

 # Info
-This plugin allows you to control all the remote commands in iOS such as play pause from the lock scree, command center or headset.
+This plugin allows you to control all the remote commands in iOS such as play pause from the lock screen, command center or headset.

 This project has a sibling project that allows you to control what is displayed in the now playing info shown in the lock screen and in the command center.
 Check it out!